Let Issac W. Harper Real Estate Broker/Realtor© assist you in purchasing your home in Austin

 Step 8 – Close the deal

-Your lender will furnish you with a Loan Estimate (LE) of closing costs within three days of getting your application.
-You'll get a Loan Estimate (LE) detailing closing costs from your mortgage lender within three days of getting your loan application.
+You'll get a Loan Estimate (LE) of your closing costs from your mortgage lender within three days of taking your application.

-This estimate rests on the loan amount, and RESPA requirements mandate that it has to include all closing costs and fall within a tight range of accuracy.
-I'll examine the estimate and let you know if everything looks all right.
+This estimate is based on the loan amount.
+RESPA requirements require that it has to contain all closing costs and fall within a close range of accuracy, and I'll examine the estimate and let you know if everything looks good.

-Then it's time to close on your house.
-This will probably take place at a title company or escrow office and is often a smooth and easygoing occurrence.
+Then we'll close on your house.
+This will most often happen at a title company or escrow office and will most often be a smooth and peaceful occurrence.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new home.
+It's time to move into your new house.
 Enjoy it.
-And if you need anything, be sure to contact me at 512-241-1707 or e-mail me at .
+And if you need anything or have any questions, be sure to call me at 5122032245 or e-mail me at .